 This is an Italian family recipe from someone I once worked with.
 She scribbled it on a piece of her sandwich paper during our lunch break and I copied this recipe in my notebook years ago.
 However the main ingredients should be carrots instead of pumpkins, but carrots are always so not very sexy and never sounded appealing to me.
-It doesn’t need a genius to substitute one orange ingredient for another, yet it took me years…
+It doesn’t need the genius to substitute one orange ingredient for another, yet it took me years…

 italian butternut squash soup

-For this recipe you need a deep pan to catch all the flavorful juices.
+For this recipe, you need a deep pan to catch all the flavorful juices.
 We want those veggies nicely roasted, but don’t need them crunchy.
 The beauty about this recipe is that it really takes just a few minutes to prepare.
 A little peeling and chopping and the soup cooks itself in the oven without further ado.

 - 1 butternut squash, peeled, seeded and cubed (about 1¾ pounds)

-- 10 campari tomatoes (see notes)
+- 10 Campari tomatoes (see notes)

 - 1 red onion, peeled and quartered